 “Unnecessary use of pretrial incarceration betrays the presumption of innocence, the fundamental guiding principle of the US legal system, by keeping people in jail who have not been convicted of a crime.
 Our California report documented that between 2011-2015, close to half a million people were subject to felony arrests and held in pretrial detention, but never found to be guilty of any crime, an unjust punishment that costs taxpayers millions of dollars.
 Poor people jailed pretrial, with bail set, face the miserable options of taking on heavy debt to pay bail, remaining in custody until their cases resolve, or pleading guilty to gain freedom sooner, regardless of actual guilt.

-“These harms are more profound because they apply only to those too poor to pay bail. … Given the well-documented inequities of the money bail system, Human Rights Watch commends the many stakeholders in the Illinois courts and government who are taking serious steps to reform the way courts impose pretrial incarceration.”
+“These harms are more profound because they apply only to those too poor to pay bail, while the wealthy have the benefit of a system that honors the presumption of innocence.
+Given the well-documented inequities of the money bail system, Human Rights Watch commends the many stakeholders in the Illinois courts and government who are taking serious steps to reform the way courts impose pretrial incarceration.”

 I urge the Champaign County Board to consider their discussion of jail within the Presumption of Innocence framework: a bail reform model created by John Ralphing from Human Rights Watch and Pete White of Los Angeles Community Action Network.
 This framework is as follows: